MPzCodes/LibSGD/ReadMe.txt

 Hello, bad news.
 I sadly have to announce that Mark Sibly has died after an illness in December 2024, rest in peace...

+16.Dec.2024
+i have actualized the demos and put a download link for the assets files in the assets folder

 Welcome to LibSGD

 LibSGD is a simple game development library that provides a high level, easy to use 'scene graph' style API for writing games and apps.